 Family Day Workshops (Problem Gambling)

 This workshop is designed to provide education about the effects problem gambling has on others.
 The workshop helps loved ones prepare themselves and other family members/friends to cope with these problems and to aid them in clearly identifying their role in addressing a gambling problem.
 Counselling is intended to provide assistance in effectively coping with the individual by working on relationship issues that may be related to the gambling behaviour and/or recovery.
 The group format provides an opportunity for loved ones to gain support by sharing experiences with other families/friends in similar circumstances.

-*There is no fee to attend this workshop and all information is fully confidential.
-The problem gambler does not have to be a client of ADAPT for a family member or friend to attend.
+All information is fully confidential, and the problem gambler does not have to be a client of ADAPT for a family member or friend to attend.

 Family Day Workshop (Concurrent Disorders)

 A 4 hour workshop for loved ones designed to provide education about concurrent disorders, recovery, and the impact these have on the family.
 Individuals learn ways to better support their loved one, including information on positive coping strategies for themselves.

 ADAPT provides parents of youths up to age 18 with the opportunity to become involved in a 5-week discussion and education group.
 Its goal is to achieve greater understanding by educating parents on the issues involved with youth and substance use, while providing strategies to help support the family.
 Topics include adolescent development; the role of alcohol and drugs in meeting the needs of youth; drug and alcohol education; relationship building; communication, and developing consequences and boundaries.